srinu427/s3-seek-archive/README.md

 Usage: s3-seek-archive.exe compress [OPTIONS] --input-path <INPUT_PATH> --output-path <OUTPUT_PATH>

 Options:
-  -i, --input-path <INPUT_PATH>
-          Input directory name.
-If a file is provided, empty archive is generated

-  -o, --output-path <OUTPUT_PATH>
-          Compress Mode: Output files' name.
-A data file <output_name>.s4a.blob and sqlite index <output_name>.s4a.db will be generated.
+  -i, --input-path <INPUT_PATH>      Input directory name.
+If a file is provided, empty archive is generated -o, --output-path <OUTPUT_PATH>    Compress Mode: Output files' name.
+A data file <output_name>.s4a.blob and sqlite index <output_name>.s4a.db will be generated

-          Uncompress Mode: Output directory name

-  -t, --thread-count <THREAD_COUNT>
-          Number of files to compress in parallel (excluding the main thread). one more thread will be used for IO
+  -t, --thread-count <THREAD_COUNT>  Number of files to compress in parallel (excluding the main thread). one more thread will be used for IO [default: 1]

-          [default: 1]

-  -h, --help
-          Print help (see a summary with '-h')
+  -h, --help                         Print help

-  -V, --version
-          Print version
+  -V, --version                      Print version
 ```

 ## Building